MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-wasdk.md

 ## Run the application

-It's time to build, deploy, and launch the "Hello World" Windows App SDK app to see what it looks and sounds like.
+It's time to build, deploy, and launch the "Hello World" Windows App SDK app to see what it looks like.
 Here's how.

 1. Use the Play button (it has the text **HelloWorld (Package)**) to start the application on the local machine.